wasabigeek/blog/content/blog/window-function-calls-an-introduction/index.md

 It's coming to the end of the month, and you want to know the biggest expense in each category, for each day.
 There's a window function for that - `rank`!

-With `rank`, we can calculate the order of each row in it's window frame.
-Note we'll still be returning every row in the table, not just the top expenses - we'll fix that later:
+With `rank`, we can calculate the order of each row in it's window frame (Note that the following query still returns every row in the table, not just the top expenses - we'll fix that later):

 ```sql
 select